 Work involving manual labour poses a risk for ergonomic hazards, which can result in disabling injuries, (caused by working at height, material and manual handling, slips, trips and falls).
-The Artist/Artist led team is required to provide Safe Work Method Statement (SWMS) which outline the correct procedures to safely conduct the work.
+The artist is required to provide Safe Work Method Statement (SWMS) which outline the correct procedures to safely conduct the work.